digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/persistence.rst

 Configuring Canton Nodes for Oracle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following is an example configuration for an Oracle-backed synchronizer for the
+The following is an example configuration for an Oracle-backed sync domain for the
 persistence of its sequencer, mediator, and topology manager nodes.
 The
 placeholders ``<ORACLE_HOST>``, ``<ORACLE_PORT>``, and ``<ORACLE_DB>`` will need
 to be replaced with the correct settings to match the environment and